We may receive compensation when you click on links to products from our partners.

 Indeed.com has been around for a long time (although not as long as Monster.com) and helped create the popularity of “job aggregators” (sites that pull in job search leads from recruiters, company career sites and many other sources).
 The great news about digital job search sites like Indeed.com is that it makes it incredibly easy to search and apply to many job opportunities very quickly.
 The bad news is exactly the same, it is so easy to apply to jobs that responses to ads can be overwhelming and most hiring managers have all the resumes they need in the first few days of the job posting.

-There are several step you can take to focus your search and maximize the time you spend on your search:
+There are several steps you can take to focus your search and maximize the time you spend on your search:

-- Click “Post your resume” in the top right-hand side of the screen
+- Click “upload your resume” in the top right-hand side of the screen

 - Once you’ve confirmed your account (you will get an email from Indeed.com), upload your resume or create a blank resume.
 Uploading is the easiest thing to do, but if you don’t have one, the online resume form is very good.